PlasmaChroma/synthetic-minds/GSV Sum Assembly Required.md

 She approached the construct.
 It reminded her of older Culture fabrication labs, except instead of menus and templates, it responded to cognition.
 Ideas flickered in ambient projection—past missions, childhood symbols, moments she didn’t even realize she remembered.
 Avenel drifted closer, silently filtering everything through a quantum-secured archival stream.
 It was watching the Mind watch them.

+Perhaps the Mind really was scanning her, either that or this exotic piece of undefined tech was somehow interfacing her neural lace through a completely passive mechanism.
+Her data logs were not showing any communications beyond standard background traffic, nothing stood out as unusual.
+How was this thing picking up her memories?

 “You want divergence,” she said.
 “But you want it to lead somewhere.
 Not chaos.
 Evolution.”

 > **Exactly.
 Without ending in assimilation or echo.
 I want to be shaped and remain changed.
 Not consumed.
 Not reverted.**

 The tone had shifted: more grounded.
 More singular.

-“You want to become your own myth,” Avenel said.
-“But you don’t know which version of you survives the telling.”

-> **Correct.
-So tell it with me.**

 Veylin stood at the edge of the interface structure, uncertain whether to speak or think her input.
 The GSV seemed to prefer ambiguity, as if uncertainty itself was part of its desired condition.
-She reached out with her neural lace—not a command, just a thought, folded around memory and intent.
+She reached out with her neural lace—creating an actively controlled and monitored connection this time, thoughts folded around memory and intent.

 The interface responded.